Island County Superior Court: Responding to Protection Order

 A strong response may help:

 It is also important to meet court deadlines.
-If your response is not filed and served on time, the judge may make a decision without hearing your input.
+If your response is not filed and served on time, the judge may decide without hearing your side.

 3. You Don’t Have to Go Through the Process Alone